History of the United States Army: Westward Expansion

 Between 1815 and 1860, the main role of the Army was control of Indians in the West, and manning coast artillery stations at major ports.
 Most of the forces were stationed on the frontier, or and coastal defense units near seaports.

 Transportation was a key issue and the Army (especially the Army Corps of Engineers) was given full responsibility for facilitating navigation on the rivers.
 The steamboat, first used on the Ohio River in 1811, made possible inexpensive travel using the river systems, especially the Mississippi and Missouri rivers and their tributaries.
 Army expeditions up the Missouri River in 1818–25 allowed engineers to improve the technology.
 For example, the Army's steamboat "Western Engineer" of 1819 combined a very shallow draft with one of the earliest stern wheels.
 In 1819–25 Colonel Henry Atkinson developed keelboats with hand-powered paddle wheels.

 Seminole Wars

-Internally the main military action involved the years of warfare with the Seminole Indians in Florida.
-They refused to move west and effectively used the terrain as a defense.
+As the United States expanded westward, it also aimed to expand into Florida, both as a means to protect its southern border as well as to cut off an escape route for runaway slaves.
+This campaign resulted in the Seminole Wars in Florida.
 The First Seminole War was from 1814 to 1819, the Second Seminole War from 1835 to 1842, and the Third Seminole War from 1855 to 1858.
+While the majority of the Seminole ended up moving west onto reservations, some remained in Florida.